intel/vscode-oneapi-analysis-configurator/README.md

 7. Enter the name of the tool`s project folder, or press enter to accept the default.
 This needs to be done once for a workspace.
-8. The extension will open the analyser tool and pass the appropriate project parameters to the tool.
+8. The extension will open the Intel VTune Profiler and pass the appropriate project parameters to the tool.

     ![image](media/Analysis/8.gif)